-- This Call for Applications is open to amateur/emerging and early-mid career professional performing artists and small performing artist collectives according to the following definitions:
+1. This Call for Applications is open to amateur/emerging and mid-career/professional performing artists and small performing artist collectives according to the following definitions:

-- Artist(s) must be flexible with regards to location, format and date of performance(s) based on whatever COVID-19 restrictions or precautions may be in place.
+2. Artist(s) must be flexible with regards to location, format and date of performance(s).

-- Artists should supply all required instruments or resources, and sound equipment, with the exception of microphones and speakers for in-person performances (Fender Passport – basic portable sound system).
+5. Artists should supply all required instruments or resources, and sound equipment, with the exception of a microphone(s) and speakers for in-person performances (Fender Passport – basic portable sound system).
 No additional funds will be provided for any additional AV rentals.